 Moreover, Rió Dulce is the starting point for a very popular boat excursion to Livingston.
 There are a lot of tourists arriving in large groups.
 I did a part of that tour and it was not great, we were packed in a boat that was going way too fast between some interesting locations.

 In my case, I didn't go directly to Livingston, on the ocean front.
 I stopped at a finca on the Tatin River, an affluent of Rió Dulce.
-In the next blog, you will see the second part of my trip on the river, a stage that I really liked.
+In the next post, you will see the second part of my trip on the river, a stage that I really liked.

 The tour offers some nice views at certain locations along the river.
 The negative side is that everything is rushed and it's difficult to enjoy the trip.